lewinfox/icecream/README.md

 `utils::str` for most of the time, but gives more informative output for `lists`, `data.frames` and their subclasses in a more compact way.
-`icecream.max.lines` determines maximum number of lines that the peek of an object occupies; defaults to 1.
+`icecream.max.lines` determines maximum number of lines that the peek of an object occupies.
+By default (value of `NA`) code selects the predefined number of lines specified for a number of predefined *peeking functions*.
+If a numeric value is provided, it overrides the default behavior (see package documentation for details).

-For more complex data you may want to use e.g. `head` function and 5 lines.
+For more complex data you may want to use e.g. `head` function.
+Predefined value of `max.lines` for `head` is 5.

 ``` r
 data(iris)